robinboncoeur/KeysToLife/RSTs/Des.rst

 The Faith I Want
 ================

-*He gives strength to the weary and increases the power of the weak* - Isaiah 29:40
+*He gives strength to the weary and increases the power of the weak.* - Isaiah 29:40

 I want a faith that will keep me steady when every cell of my mind is shrieking, "Why?"
 I want a faith that keeps me strong when every part of my body is resonating with pain.
 I want a faith that keeps me faithful when temptation sucks at me like a hurricane on a mountaintop.
 I want a faith that's bigger than the towering questions that plague me as I swim in the tempestuous sea of existence.